“We should not be fixated on one emotion over another in pursuit of fulfillment,” says Dacher Keltner, the rock star researcher of Awe.

 6. Why Do You Need This For Happiness?

-Sherrie Campbell, psychologist, author of Loving Yourself: The Mastery of Being Your Own Person, points out counting on yourself reduces your frustration and increases personal freedom for yourself and others.
+Sherrie Campbell, psychologist, and author of Loving Yourself: The Mastery of Being Your Own Person, points out that counting on yourself reduces your frustration and increases personal freedom for yourself and others.
 She says it is the only way to develop in us the seven personality strengths necessary for success.

 Self-awareness is crucial for your happiness, especially eudaimonia.
 When you are not self-aware, you tend to overreact in anger or fear.
 It is as if you stepped on your triggers.
 And when others do not read your mind or meet your expectations, or correctly expect your emotions, they feel as if they are walking on eggshells when it comes to you and them.